 White label settings

-To start customizing Metabase’s appearance, click on the gear icon at the bottom of the navigation sidebar, select Admin settings > Settings and click on the White label tab.
+To start customizing Metabase’s appearance, click on the gear icon, then go to Admin settings > Settings > Appearance.

-Use the text box at the top of the white label settings to enter the name of your company.
+Use the Application name text box to enter the name of your company.
 (We used “Data company” as an example.)
 Your company name will be saved and distributed throughout the application.
 Anywhere the text “Metabase” appeared will now be replaced by your company’s name.

 You can change the application’s default colors in the color palette section.

 Click the color swatch you want to change.
 In the pop up, select a new color using your method of choice:

 - Drag the color selectors along the color and opacity gradients

 - Enter a hex number